dei79/xcode-translation-tool/README.md

 ```

 ### Ignore specific files
-Normally the tool is using every strings and storyboard file in every run.
-Ignoring specific sub folders or files is possible with just created a .xctignore file which contains a list of path or folder patterns which needs to be ignored.
+Normally the xt-tool is using every .strings and .storyboard file for every run.
+Ignoring specific sub folders or files is possible with just creating a .xctignore file in the root folder of the project.
+This file shouldcontain a list of path or folder patterns which needs to be ignored.
 The following example is a usual one:

 ```
 Pods